If you have a wasp problem, you may be wondering how to get rid of wasps with vinegar. Or if such a non-poisonous substance like vinegar even works.

-Another common repellent for wasps is peppermint – plant peppermint in areas where you want to deter wasps or mix a peppermint oil solution.
+Another common repellent for wasps without chemicals is peppermint – plant peppermint in areas where you want to deter wasps or mix a peppermint oil solution.

 Add a little peppermint oil to a spray bottle with water and give it a generous shake to mix.
 Spray this solution around areas where wasps frequent.
 Reapply as needed.